pkerschbaum/fira/README.md

-# Fira - Fine-grained Relevance Annotation
+# FiRA - Fine-grained Relevance Annotation

 ## How to run (in production mode)